icecoder/ICEcoder/README.md

 $ git clone git@github:mattpass/ICEcoder
 ```

-####Step 2: Upload all the files
+####Step 2: Upload the files (Linux or Windows hosting OK)
 ```
-Linux or Windows hosting OK
-Upload to a new sub-dir URL such as yourdomain.com/_coder Set public write permissions on the lib/settings.php file
+Upload to a new sub-dir URL such as yourdomain.com/_coder Set public write permissions on the lib/config.php file
 ```

 ####Step 3: Start coding
 ```
-Visit the sub-dir URL in your browser and enter a password Now you're setup, auto-logged in too and ready to code
+Visit the sub-dir URL in your browser and enter a password Now you're setup, auto-logged in and ready to code!
 ```

 Suitable for commercial & non-commercial projects, just let me know if it's useful to you and any cool customisations you make to it.
 I take no responsibility for anything, your usage is all down to you.